nvonbulow/Tdarr_Plugins_DoVi/README.md

 Supports: Dolby Vision, HDR10+, HDR10 and SDR.

+### Check DoVi Profile

+The [Check DoVi Profile](FlowPluginsTs/CommunityFlowPlugins/video/checkDoViProfile/1.0.0/index.ts) plugin is responsible for determining the Dolby Vision profile of the given file.
+As mentioned in the [How it works](#how-it-works) section this setup doesn't support profile 7, so it is important to determine the profile used by the file.
+Check DoVi profile

 ## References

 * [dvmkv2mp4](https://github.com/gacopl/dvmkv2mp4) - Convert any Dolby Vision/HDR10+ MKV to MP4 that runs on many devices